Best Way for Grilling Frozen Steak – No Thawing Required

-Freeze your steaks by laying them uncovered on a heavy cookie sheet and placing in the freezer.
-Freezing your steaks in this manner works in two ways to benefit you:
+Freeze your meat by laying them uncovered on a heavy cookie sheet and placing in the freezer.
+Freezing your meat in this manner works in two ways to benefit you:

 First, it creates a flat surface which is ideal for grilling.

 Second, it draws out the moisture.
-When you are ready to grill your frozen steak, the less moisture in it will mean less splattering.
+When you grill your meat, the less moisture in it will mean less splattering.

-When your steaks are frozen, place them in a zipper type freezer bag until you are ready to start your grilling.
+After you freeze your cuts, place them in a zipper type freezer bag until you are ready to start your grilling.

 How to Grill Frozen Steak